 How much you pay for your course depends on a number of factors.

 Higher Education (undergraduate) courses usually offer Commonwealth supported places.
 Postgraduate courses are often full-fee paying.

 Start dates for courses

-- TAFE courses and English language programs run from January to December, with varying intakes and start dates depending on the course.
+- TAFE courses and run from January to December, with varying intakes and start dates depending on the course.

 The length of your course varies depending on the level of course you study and whether you study full time or part time.
 Part time study generally doubles course duration.